 - Module 2: Common threats & traps – The module focuses on typical threats, such as phishing or hacker attempts trying to trick you into installing malicious software.
 The participant learns how to detect such cyber-attacks and what actions to take.

 - Module 3: Good practices towards cyber security – Through illustrative examples, the module communicates good practices such as proper handling of personal mobile devices, USB sticks, passwords and remote connections.

 - In addition to the three awareness modules, we offer another module for IT managers and those involved in cyber barrier management.

 - Cyber management module: Cyber security countermeasures – This module applies lessons from the first three modules.
 Countermeasures cover preventive measures (e.g. updating antivirus software) and reactive measures (e.g. procedures after a detected security breach).
 The module reminds participants that their behaviour is actually a key countermeasure in their company’s cyber security.

 More than just a cyber security course

 Cyber security threats have increased over the past few years in the maritime industries.
 DNV GL offers an immediate solution to help you train your staff to be cyber secure – it is time to act.

-This course is complying with TMSA 3 element 13 and 13.2.4 KPI/best practice and encourages responsible behaviour by shore-based and vessel personnel towards:
+This course addresses IMO Resolution MSC.428 (98), and complies with TMSA 3 element on Cyber Security, OVMSA 2 element 7.3.3 and 13 KPI/best practice, thereby promoting responsible behaviour by shore-based and vessel personnel with regards to:

 - Locking of unattended work stations